Hannah H. Kim

 I’m an assistant professor at the University of Arizona’s philosophy department and a faculty affiliate with the Center for East Asian Studies.
 I’m also an editor for the Stanford Encyclopedia of Philosophy.

 I work on aesthetics, metaphysics, and Asian philosophy.
-My favorite topics are found at their intersections (e.g., fictional truth, fictional time, Confucian aesthetics).
+My favorite topics are found at their intersections.

-I also freelance and write about philosophy, culture, and the arts for a general audience.
-I’m a Contributor at Aesthetics for Birds, and my writings have appeared in WIRED, LA Times, USA Today, Public Seminar, and The Philosopher, among other places.
-My interviews have appeared on PBS and Arizona Public Media (PBS/NPR).
+I also write and speak about philosophy, culture, and the arts for a general audience.
+I’m a Contributor at Aesthetics for Birds and Psyche, and my writings have appeared in WIRED, LA Times, USA Today, Dark Wall / Bright Room, and The Philosopher, among other places.
+My interviews have appeared on PBS / Arizona Public Media, Philosophers on Culture, and Philosophers Discussing Art, among other places.

-Jan, 2025 I’ll give a colloquium at University of Georgia.
+Nov, 2025 giving a colloquium at Texas Tech University